 Prologue: Audiophiles And Coffee Enthusiasts

-Room Acoustics: not just for Audiophiles
+Room Acoustics: Not just for Audiophiles

 Acoustically Balanced Room

-Acoustic characteristic of a listening space is determined by its size, width, length and height ratio, further by acoustic materials in the space, their volume and acoustic qualities.
+Any acoustic response of a listening space is determined by its size, width, length and height ratio, further by acoustic materials present in the space, their volume and acoustic qualities.
 Sound waves travel from a source to a listener either directly, or as reflections from walls, ceiling, floor and all objects.
 The balance between the direct and reflected waves, their time delay, density, etc. define the overall character of the listening experience and the acoustic behaviour of the space.
 The entire audible spectrum (20 Hz to 20 kHz) is taken into account here.
 The positioning of the speakers and the listening spot in regards to the listener and the given space is just as important.

 Rules to Abide in a Nutshell